 Rory McIlroy and Lando Norris Honoured at Star-Studded Laureus World Sports Awards in Madrid

-Northern Ireland golf legend Rory McIlroy and British Formula 1 star Lando Norris were among the headline winners at the 2026 Laureus World Sports Awards in Madrid on Monday evening, with McIlroy claiming the Comeback of the Year award and Norris taking the Breakthrough of the Year prize β a triumphant night for British and Irish sport on the global stage.
+Northern Ireland golf legend Rory McIlroy and British Formula 1 star Lando Norris were among the headline winners at the 2026 Laureus World Sports Awards in Madrid on Monday evening, with McIlroy claiming the Comeback of the Year award and Norris taking the Breakthrough of the Year prize — a triumphant night for British and Irish sport on the global stage that underscored the remarkable depth of talent these islands have produced.

 Background

 The Laureus World Sports Awards, often referred to as the "Sports Oscars," have been presented annually since 2000 and celebrate the world's greatest sporting achievements across seven categories.
-The 2026 ceremony was held at the Cibeles Palace in Madrid, with nominees selected by global media and winners chosen by the 69 members of the Laureus World Sports Academy.
+Founded on the belief, articulated by their first patron Nelson Mandela, that "sport has the power to change the world," the awards are chosen by the 69 members of the Laureus World Sports Academy — a unique jury composed of some of the greatest living sports legends.
+The 2026 ceremony was held at the Cibeles Palace in Madrid, one of the Spanish capital's most iconic venues, with nominees selected by global media and the ceremony co-hosted by tennis legend Novak Djokovic and freestyle skiing star Eileen Gu.

 Key Developments

-Rory McIlroy received the Laureus World Comeback of the Year award in recognition of his extraordinary 2025 season, in which he won his first Masters title at Augusta β completing his career Grand Slam after an 11-year wait for a Major win since the 2014 Open Championship.
-He secured the title by defeating Justin Rose in a sudden-death playoff.
+Rory McIlroy received the Laureus World Comeback of the Year award in recognition of his extraordinary 2025 season, in which he won his first Masters title at Augusta — completing his career Grand Slam after an 11-year wait for a Major win since the 2014 Open Championship.
+He secured the title by defeating Justin Rose in a sudden-death playoff, in one of the most emotionally charged moments in the history of golf.
 McIlroy also defended his Masters title in 2026, won the AT&T Pro-Am, The Players Championship, and the Irish Open, and secured a fourth consecutive Race to Dubai title.

 Lando Norris, the Cornish-born McLaren driver, won the Breakthrough of the Year award following his first Formula 1 World Championship title in 2025.
-The 25-year-old became the first British world champion since Lewis Hamilton in 2020.
-Carlos Alcaraz won Sportsman of the Year, Aryna Sabalenka took Sportswoman of the Year, and Paris Saint-Germain were named Team of the Year.
+The 25-year-old became the first British world champion since Lewis Hamilton in 2020, clinching the title in a thrilling season that saw him secure seven victories and 18 podium finishes, including a memorable home win at Silverstone.
+He overcame a 34-point deficit with nine rounds remaining to beat Max Verstappen to the title.
+Carlos Alcaraz won Sportsman of the Year, Aryna Sabalenka took Sportswoman of the Year, Paris Saint-Germain were named Team of the Year, and 18-year-old Lamine Yamal of FC Barcelona won the Young Sportsperson of the Year award.
+Gymnastics icon Nadia Comăneci received the Lifetime Achievement Award, 50 years after her perfect 10 at the 1976 Olympics.

 Why It Matters